Maxim-Mazurok/google-api-typings-generator/gapi.client.drive-v3/readme.md

 await gapi.client.drive.drives.unhide({ driveId: "driveId",  });

 /*
-Updates the metadata for a shared drive.
+Updates the metadate for a shared drive.
 */
 await gapi.client.drive.drives.update({ driveId: "driveId",  });

 /*
 Creates a copy of a file and applies any requested updates with patch semantics.
-Folders cannot be copied.
 */
 await gapi.client.drive.files.copy({ fileId: "fileId",  });

 /*
-Creates a file.
+ Creates a new file.
+This method supports an */upload* URI and accepts uploaded media with the following characteristics: - *Maximum file size:* 5,120 GB - *Accepted Media MIME types:*`*/*` Note: Specify a valid MIME type, rather than the literal `*/*` value.
+The literal `*/*` is only used to indicate that any valid MIME type can be uploaded.
+For more information on uploading files, see [Upload file data](/drive/api/guides/manage-uploads).
+Apps creating shortcuts with `files.create` must specify the MIME type `application/vnd.google-apps.shortcut`.
+Apps should specify a file extension in the `name` property when inserting files with the API.
+For example, an operation to insert a JPEG file should specify something like `"name": "cat.jpg"` in the metadata.
+Subsequent `GET` requests include the read-only `fileExtension` property populated with the extension originally specified in the `title` property.
+When a Google Drive user requests to download a file, or when the file is downloaded through the sync client, Drive builds a full filename (with extension) based on the title.
+In cases where the extension is missing, Drive attempts to determine the extension based on the file's MIME type.
 */
 await gapi.client.drive.files.create({  });